DispatchCode/x64-Instruction-Decoder/README.md

 **Return**:

-`mca_decode` returns the length of the decoded instruction.
+`x64id_decode` returns the length of the decoded instruction.
 Its value can also be accessed from `instr.length`.

 > :information_source: **Notes**
-> Internally, MCA does not use dynamic allocation to avoid overhead.
+> Internally, x64ID does not use dynamic allocation to avoid overhead.

 ___

 ### Instruction struct

 Here below how you can use the struct.
-More infos and the other structs can be found in the [header file](https://github.com/DispatchCode/Machine-Code-Analyzer/blob/master/src/mca.h#L355).
+More infos and the other structs can be found in the [header file](https://github.com/DispatchCode/Machine-Code-Analyzer/blob/master/src/x64id.h#L355).

 | Field Name        | Type              | Description |
 |-------------------|:-----------------:|-------------|